n2ygk/sdrtrunk-wiki/FAQ.md

 1) download the zip file, unzip if needed
 2) In the /bin directory of the application
 3) Right click > Open on java and accept the prompt

+## General

+### What does **Audio segment detected with NO to identifiers** mean?

+This indicates that sdrtrunk decoded an audio call but it didn't detect any TO radio or talkgroup identifiers.
+This can happen when the decode quality is poor and sdrtrunk decodes just enough audio frames to create an audio segment (ie a call), but didn't decode any of the messaging that carries the radio identifiers for that specific call.